What is a Chiropractor?

 Several top sports stars from Tiger Woods to Padraig Harrington utilize a chiropractor as part of their medical team to achieve optimal sports performance.
 Most international Olympic teams and premiership soccer teams also use a chiropractor to optimise performance & to manage & prevent sports injury.

-Doctors of Chiropractic (DCs) care for patients with a variety of health conditions.
-Chiropractors are recognised for their expertise in treating back pain, neck pain and headaches.
-However, they also treat a wide variety of musculoskeletal disorders including knee, shoulder and foot pain.
+Doctors of Chiropractic are recognised for their expertise in treating back pain, neck pain and headaches.
+However, chiropractic can be very effective as an element of treatment in a wide variety of musculoskeletal disorders including knee, shoulder and foot pain.

 - Cervicogenic headache (headache arising from the neck)